BLhemant/my/README.md

 ## StudentAI

 StudentAI is an AI chatbot app designed to enhance students' learning experiences through personalized interactions.
-The app uses OpenAI's API to provide students with comprehensive and informative answers to their questions.
+The app uses Google's Gemini & OpenAI's API to provide students with comprehensive and informative answers to their questions.

 ### Features